engenheiracoelho/EmbeddedSystems/button/README.md

 # KEY Button

-This experiment is based on contents of [http://www.lisha.ufsc.br/teaching/quark/ this UFSC project].
+This experiment is based on contents of [this UFSC project](http://www.lisha.ufsc.br/teaching/quark/).

 Here we are going to build an experiment with an led and a push button to learn and start using the GPIO.
 GPIO is called General Purpose Input/Output, and it is basically a group of pins responsable of the communication of input and output digital signals in one board.
 So the exercise proposed is to turn on and off a led when the push button is pressed or not, respectively.